Northeast Anti-Japanese United Army: The "Northern Conference"

 In June 1932, the Chinese Communist Party convened the "Northern Conference" (the northern provincial committee secretaries meeting) in Shanghai.
 They criticized the "particularity" of Manchuria proposed by the Manchuria provincial party committee and decided that the Northeast should focus on the agrarian revolution to seize land from the landlords, form Red armies, and establish Soviet government.
 As a result, guerrilla forces led by communists were ordered by the Manchuria provincial party committee to be rearranged as Red armies and to fight independently.

 The "Letter of January 26"

 In early 1933, the CCP central committee was moved from Shanghai to Jiangxi Soviet.
 At this period, the Manchuria provincial committee was led by both the CCP's delegation to the Comintern and the branch of the central committee in Shanghai.

 In January 1933, the CCP's delegation to the Comintern issued "the Letter of January 26" under the name of the central committee.
 The letter called to correct the "leftist problem" caused by the Northern Conference.
-It proposed to establish a Counter-Japanese united front instead of focusing on an agrarian revolution.
-The Red armies were renamed as the Northeast People's Revolutionary Army and were urged to cooperate with other Counter-Japanese forces to establish the Counter-Japanese united front.
+It proposed to establish an anti-Japanese united front instead of focusing on an agrarian revolution.
+The Red armies were renamed as the Northeast People's Revolutionary Army and were urged to cooperate with other anti-Japanese forces to establish the anti-Japanese united front.